 Posting often and consistently is essential to market your business well, and that’s true when you want to grow your following on Instagram.
 Research indicates the typical Instagram average user posts one time per day.

 Also, people with the most fans post two or three photos per day.
 So the data tells you if you want more followers, you should post often.

-Note that Instagram doesn’t have an algorithm that filters your page.
+Note that Instagram doesn’t have an algorithm that filters your landing page/page.
 So, you don’t have any drop-off with engagement or reach if you post more.
 So you should be encouraged to post high-quality photos often; it will help you gain followers and exposure.

 This will depend on your business and audience, but research shows that using emojis increases followers and engagement.
 Emojis are commonly used to express emotion on social media, and you should use them.
 Why?

 Because Instagram tells us that almost 50% of all comments and captions on the platform contain emojis.
 If it’s appropriate for your custom audience and followers, you should have emojis on some posts and comments.